 In short, a homestead exemption allows you to protect an unlimited amount of equity in your home.
 However, there are limitations based on its acreage and location.
 For instance, rural residences have a broader acreage limitation compared to homes in urban areas.

 There are also domicile requirements that must be met.
-However, a Dallas-Fort Worth bankruptcy attorney can analyze if you can use the homestead exemption to protect your home’s full equity.
+However, a Fort Worth or Dallas bankruptcy lawyer can analyze if you can use the homestead exemption to protect your home’s full equity.

 Other Chapter 7 Bankruptcy Exemptions for Texans